defenseunicorns/compliance-auditor/docs/community-and-contribution/roadmap.md

 * Configuration & Templating: Enhance artifacts with optionality to template variables into OSCAL & Validations dynamically.
 Allowing the use of build-time and run-time templating.
 * OSCAL Model Coverage: Increase support of processable OSCAL models to include profile and system-security-plan
-* Quality of Life: Improvements to operating with OSCAL and Lula validations
+* Quality of Life: User Experience improvements to operating with OSCAL and Lula validations

 ### Q4 Data Collection: